MingmingLiuml4077/RNN_COMPOSING_MUSIC_ECBM4040/README.md

 ```

 ## Use it
-To train the model run _main.py_. you could change the arguments in it to train a new model or restore a pre-trained model.
+To train the model run _main.py_, or _main.ipynb_.
+You could change the arguments in it to train a new model or restore a pre-trained model.
 While training the model will generate new songs, which will be saved to 'NewSong/', you could also modified the arguments to change the frequency of composing a new song.
 If you don't have the data
 needed to train or predict, the main.py will automatically download from http://www.piano-midi.de/, and save them to 'midis/'.
 While training model data will be saved to the 'model/'.

 The predict.py is used to predict new songs.
 It will restore a trained model, and predict new songs base on that.
 You need to specific the name